xia-lab/Metabolomics_2023/README.md

 ## 4) Metabolomics Statistical Analysis with Complex Metadata

 The aim of this workflow is to perform statistical analysis based on complex metadata.
 Covariate analysis will be used to deal with a metabolomics data, which is highly affected by multiple metadata factors.
-This study mainly focus on a peak intensity table from a trichloroethylene (TCE) exposure [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5100622/) for covariate analysis.
-The data consists of untargeted metabolomics (a peak table) of 352 known metabolites and a metadata.
-In details, untargeted metabolomics (LC-MS peak intensity) data from plasma samples of 175 individuals to study trichloroethylene (TCE) exposure has been included.
-Nine metadata - 6 categorical and 3 numeric was organized for analysis.
+This study mainly focus on a peak intensity table from a COVID-19 study (**Example Data 1**) for covariate analysis.
+The data consists of untargeted metabolomics (a peak table) of 2054 metabolites and a metadata table.
+The data are from 59 individuals (20 healthy, 39 with COVID-19), and there are metadata values for age, sex, diagnosis, and treatment.

-For this workflow, users will first need to download the example data [here](https://github.com/xia-lab/Metabolomics2019/blob/master/Statistical_analysis_metadata.zip).

 <br/>